-Samples taken in compliance with the monitoring requirements specified above shall be taken at the following locations: designated water quality monitoring stations identified as TRIB1, UPR, and DPR in Table 1 (Part I.B.12) of the permit below.
-Established water quality monitoring stations on the mainstem are to be located outside the mixing zone with the tributaries and the mainstem.
-Monthly water quality samples are to be collected at all the water quality monitoring stations when flow containing effluent from this CBM facility reaches the tributary water quality monitoring station identified as "TRIB1" in Table 1, Part I.B.12 of the permit during a given monthly monitoring period.
-If flow reaches the tributary monitoring station, but this CBM facility did not contribute to that flow, the permittee will report "did not contribute" in the discharge monitoring reports for the associated downstream water quality montoring stations for that monthly monitoring period.
-Under such circumstances, sampling is not required at the associated water quality monitoring stations, and it will be the responsibility of the permittee to demonstrate that the effluent from this facility did not contribute to flow occurring at the tributary water quality monitoring station identified as "TRIB1".
-If no flow at all occurs at the tributary water quality montioring station for an entire monthly monitoring period, then "no flow" is to be reported and samples need not be collected at the associated water quality monitoring stations for that monthly monitoring period.
+Samples taken in compliance with the monitoring requirements specified above shall be taken at the following locations: TRIB1, UPR and DPR listed in Table 1, Part I.B.
+13 of the permit below.
+Effluent samples at the designated water quality monitoring stations must be collected on a monthly basis and are to be reported semiannually.
+If flow occurs at the water quality monitoring stations during a given monthly monitoring period, but this CBM facility did not contribute to that flow, the permittee will report "did not contribute" in the discharge monitoring reports for that monthly monitoring period.
+Under such circumstances, sampling is not required at the associated mainstem water quality monitoring stations, and it will be the responsibility of the permittee to demonstrate that the effluent from this facility did not contribute to the flow occurring at the water quality monitoring period, then "no flow at all occurs at the water quality monitoring stations for an entire monthly monitoring period, then "no flow" is to be reported and samples need not be collected at the associated mainstem water quality monitoring period.